-Operating revenues for services provided to the Commonwealth and its component units amounted to approximately \$125.6 million and \$103.0 million during the fiscal years ended June 30, 2020 and 2019, respectively.
-The Authority's government accounts receivable for water and sewer services as of June 30, 2020 and 2019 was \$28.9 million and \$24.8 million, respectively.
-As of June 30, 2020, the account receivables from Central Government Accounts were \$11.7 million, and as of June 30, 2019 there was no outstanding balance.
-Further, operating expenses during the fiscal years ended June 30, 2020 and 2019 were approximately \$139.9 million and \$114.5 million, respectively, for Authority's electricity costs from Puerto Rico Electric Power Authority ("PREPA"), a component unit of the Commonwealth.
+Operating revenues for services provided to the Commonwealth and its component units amounted to approximately \$108.3 million and \$125.6 million during the fiscal years ended June 30, 2021 and 2020, respectively.
+The Authority's government accounts receivable for water and sewer services as of June 30, 2021 and 2020 was \$22.3 million and \$28.9 million, respectively.
+As of June 30, 2021 and 2020, the account receivables from Central Government Accounts was \$9.4 million and \$11.7 million, respectively.

-As of June 30, 2020, and 2019, the Authority had approximately \$8.2 million of receivables, from the Commonwealth and its component units, which are fully reserved.
+As of June 30, 2021, and 2020, the Authority had approximately \$8.2 million of receivables, from the Commonwealth and its component units, which \$3.7 million are fully reserved.
 Such receivables are reported as accounts receivable net in the accompanying balance sheets.

-The Authority had approximately \$9.7 million and \$4.2 million of excess of collections over billings from the Commonwealth, recorded as unearned revenue in the accompanying balance sheets as of June 30, 2020 and 2019, respectively.
+The Authority had approximately \$12.5 million and \$9.7 million of excess of collections over billings from the Commonwealth, recorded as unearned revenue in the accompanying balance sheets as of June 30, 2021 and 2020, respectively.